mimblewimble/grin/doc/pruning.md

 *Read this in other languages: [Korean](pruning_KR.md).*

-One of the principal attractions of MimbleWimble is its theoretical space efficiency.
+One of the principal attractions of Mimblewimble is its theoretical space efficiency.
 Indeed, a trusted or pre-validated full blockchain state only requires unspent transaction outputs, which could be tiny.

-The grin blockchain includes the following types of data (we assume prior understanding of the MimbleWimble protocol):
+The grin blockchain includes the following types of data (we assume prior understanding of the Mimblewimble protocol):

 1. Transaction outputs, which include for each output:
     1. A Pedersen commitment (33 bytes).